HemaxiN/3D_U-Vec/README.md

 This repository contains the Python implementation of the 3D U-Vec, a Deep Learning model to predict nucleus-Golgi vectors in 3D microscopy images of mouse retinas, as described in:

-- Hemaxi Narotamo, Marie Ouarné, Cláudio Franco, Margarida Silveira, 3D deep learning model to predict nucleus-Golgi vectors in 3D microscopy images of mouse retinas.
+- Hemaxi Narotamo, Marie Ouarné, Cláudio Franco, Margarida Silveira, 3D U-Vec: Prediction of Nucleus-Golgi Vectors in3D Microscopy Images.

 If you are using this code in your research please [cite the paper](#how-to-cite).

 ## Architecture

+Our approach uses a 3D U-Net as a neural network backbone to predict the 3D vectors from the input images.

 ![](https://github.com/HemaxiN/3D_U-Vec/blob/main/images/overviewa.png)